-Total EU27 (i.e. excluding the UK) import value of tropical wood and wood furniture products was US$2.75 billion between January and November last year, 10% less than the same period in 2019.
-This is a significantly higher level of import than forecast earlier in the year when the first waves of the COVID-19 pandemic hit the continent.
-Total import value in November was US$263 million, a 4% gain on the previous month and 6% more than the same month in 2019 (Chart 1).Continue reading “Unexpected Rise in EU27 Tropical Timber Imports in November.
-ITTO European Market Report 15th February 2021”
+Total EU27 (i.e. excluding the UK) import value of tropical timber and wood furniture products was US$2.99 billion in 2020, 9% less than the previous year.
+This is a significantly higher level of import than forecast when the first waves of the COVID-19 pandemic hit the continent early in 2020.
+It was, however, the lowest level in recent decades and represented a further decline in a market that has been severely restricted ever since the financial crises (Chart 1).Continue reading “Record Low EU27 Tropical Timber Imports in 2020.
+ITTO European Market Report 30th April 2021”

 The EU is considering the introduction of new forest and climate policy measures which would reshape timber trade relations with tropical countries.
 In some ways, the proposed measures build on the existing policy framework contained in the FLEGT Action Plan.
 However, they also raise questions about the future of existing instruments such as the EU Timber Regulation (EUTR) and FLEGT licensing systems.

 The potential far-reaching implications of the ongoing policy discussions were highlighted in a presentation by Hugo Schally of the European Commission’s Environmental Directorate (EC DG ENV) to a webinar hosted by FERN, the Brussels based environmental NGO, on 17 March 2021 which brought together a range of policymakers and civil society stakeholders for presentations and discussions on the theme “Enforcing Due Diligence regulation for forest risk commodities”.Continue reading “Proposals for FLEGT and EUTR to Be Merged With EU “deforestation-free” Regulations.
 ITTO European Market Report 15th April 2021”